-This section details recommendations for optimizing your use of Table Store.
+This article details recommendations for optimizing your use of Alibaba Cloud Table Store.

-Table Store dynamically divides table data into partitions according to Partition Keys, and each partition is served by one server node.
-A Partition Key is the smallest partition unit.
-The data under a Partition Key cannot be split.
-In this case, applications should balance data distribution and access distribution across partitions in order to leverage Table Store’s capability.
+Table Store dynamically divides table data into partitions according to the partition key, and each partition is hosted on one server node.
+The partition key value is the smallest partition unit.
+The data on the same partition key value cannot be split.
+In this case, applications must balance data distribution and access distribution across partitions to leverage Table Store’s capability.

-Table Store will sort the rows in a table by the Primary Key.
-A well-designed Primary Key can better balance data distribution across partitions, making full use of the Table Store’s high scalability.
+Table Store sorts the rows in a table by the primary key.
+A well-designed primary key can better balance data distribution across partitions, making full use of the Table Store’s high scalability.

-Data in different Partition Keys of the same table are logically independent.
+Data in different partition key value of the same table are logically independent.

-Assume you have a table that stores students’ transaction records conducted using student ID cards.
+Assume you have a table that stores records of students’ transactions using their student ID cards.
 In this scenario:

 Each student card corresponds to one CardID.

 Each seller corresponds to one SellerID.

 Each point-of-sale device corresponds to a DeviceID, which is globally unique.